onurtatli/neronUI/docs/necessary-cfg.md

 permalink: /necessary-configuration
 ---

-Mainsail requires a minimum configuration to function properly.
+NEronUI requires a minimum configuration to function properly.
 It should give you a warning at startup if the required parts are not found in your configuration.

 ## Required configuration
 ### virtual_sdcard